Fisher & Paykel Healthcare - doing the right thing through CEMARS

 As a New Zealand-based company with global operations, air freight and business travel are Fisher & Paykel Healthcare’s largest emission sources.

 Over the past year, their planning team has focussed on shifting their freight from air to sea as much as feasible.
-The team is also consulting with multiple internal stakeholders to find a sustainable solution to reducing business travel and looking at how to replicate their successful Auckland energy management system at their Chile site.
+The team is also consulting with multiple internal stakeholders to find a sustainable solution to reducing business travel and looking at how to replicate their successful Auckland energy management system at their Mexico site.

 For companies on the climate action journey, Megan’s advice is to keep things simple.
 “Over the last six years, our key learning was to focus on doing one thing well before trying to expand the scope out to cover everything.”